 Youth is on your side

 The younger you start planning for retirement, the more you may benefit.
-By investing early in your career, you’ll enjoy the potential benefits of tax-deferred growth and compounding of interest for decades.
+By investing early in your career, you could enjoy the potential benefits of tax-deferred growth and compounding for decades.

 Ann makes $40,000 a year and decides to put aside 6% of her biweekly salary for the future.